Types of Granite Finishes

 This is relatively new compared to other granite surface finishes and is quickly gaining appeal in the décor sector.
 It has a rough appearance and a slight shine that is less polished.

-When compared to honed granite, leathered granite will be more stain-resistant since the texture will vary from piece to piece and certain natural stones will have a more pronounced leather finish than others.
+When compared to honed granite, leathered granite Types of Granite Finishes will be more stain-resistant since the texture will vary from piece to piece and certain natural stones will have a more pronounced leather finish than others.
 This surface treatment conceals fingerprints, water stains, and smudges.

 Applications: Bar tops, bathrooms, fireplace covers, and specially made tables